apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="postAPI">POST</code> `/druid/indexer/v1/task/{taskId}/shutdown`

 Shuts down a task if it not already complete.
-Returns a JSON object with the id of the task that was shutdown successfully.
+Returns a JSON object with the ID of the task that was shut down successfully.

-#### Query parameters

-No query parameters.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->